cwallacebailey/html_css_portfolio_project1/README.md

 ## Future Features

-* A top 3 section would be added to the meat and vegan pages where the user can see other restaraunts that offer great food but wouldn't be considered the best possible option.
+* A top 3 section would be added to the meat and vegan pages where the user can see other restaurants that offer great food but wouldn't be considered the best possible option.
 This would make the site more usable as it may recommend extra eateries that are closer to the user.
-* The footer links to each websites homepage.
+* The footer links to each social media's channels homepage.
 At the moment social media pages do not exist for Instagram, Facebook or Youtube and these would first have to be made to link to.
 * A 'get me there' button could be added which would take the user to a map and options for travel to the restaurant including taxis.
 * The form section does not currently actually submit data.
 It instead resets the form when submit is clicked.